-Using a visual sensor to analyze the wobbling and rotation speed, this solution uses computer vision to “visualize” the process, frame-by-frame.
-Deviation from the correct amount of wobbling and rotation speed is calculated automatically.
-Afterwards, if the machine is in an incorrect state, the AI alerts our client to the situation via a user-friendly dashboard.
+With a visual sensor that analyzes wobbling and rotation speed, the team used computer vision to “visualize” the process, frame-by-frame.
+Any deviation from the correct amount of wobbling and rotation speed is then calculated automatically.
+Afterwards, if the machine is in an incorrect state, the AI alerts our client via a user-friendly dashboard.
 The program alerts users to anything out of the ordinary, such as when something in the machine isn’t aligned correctly or is running at the wrong speed.
 This way, our client is guaranteed to know when the machine needs maintenance, without the use of manual labor.